 New pay-go rules will provide lawmakers with additional incentive to scrub the code as new initiatives are proposed.
 Over the long-term, however, we are looking at a fiscal gap that is beyond quick fixes.
 Ten-year deficit projections begin to show the strain on the system by Medicare and Social Security.
 Clamping down on annual discretionary spending is neither sufficient nor necessarily desirable to solve the entirety of the problem.

 Instead, Congress will have to begin looking at significant new revenue streams.
 The most common new source of revenue mentioned in tax policy circles is a value-added tax.
-VATs are a major revenue source abroad, especially in
+VATs are a major revenue source abroad, especially in Europe.
+In the United States, a VAT has been seriously mentioned as a replacement for a significant portion of current revenue or as an add-on to the current system.

 Implementing a VAT, however, would create significant and well-known challenges, including adverse distributional consequences.
 Unless it was paired with a significant and popular national initiative, such as a revamping of our nation’s health care system, a VAT is unlikely to be added to our nation’s tax code in the foreseeable future.